diamondburned/6cord/README.md

 - [x] Syntax highlighting, better markdown parsing
 - [x] Message Delete and Edit
 - [x] Full reaction support
+- [ ] Command history (refer to Plans on above section)
+- [ ] A separate user view
+- [ ] Guild member _list_
+	- Should be combined with all guild infos imo
+	- Can also contain pinned messages, though I'm not sure
+	- A method to call this, preferably by
+		- A keybind when on the guild tree
+		- Commands: `/pins` , `/members`, etc
 - [ ] Typing events
 	- [x] The client sends the typing event
 	- [ ] The client receives and indicates typing events